xarray-contrib/xarray.dev/src/posts/flexible-indexing/index.md

 First thing's first, _what is an Index and why is it helpful?_

-> In brief, an _index_ makes selection of subsets of data more efficient.
-Xarray Indexes connect coordinate labels to associated data values and encode important contextual information about the coordinate space.
+> In brief, an _index_ makes data retrieval and alignment more efficient.
+Xarray Indexes connect coordinate labels to associated data location (array indices) and encode important contextual information about the coordinate space.

 Examples of indexes are all around you and are a fundamental way to organize and simplify access to information.
 In the United States, if you want a book about Natural Sciences, you can go to your local library branch and head straight to section 500.
 Or if you're in the mood for a classic novel go to section 800.
 Connecting thematic labels with numbers (`{'Natural Sciences': 500, 'Literature': 800}`) is a classic indexing system that's been around for hundreds of years [(Dewey Decimal System, 1876)](https://en.wikipedia.org/wiki/Dewey_Decimal_Classification).